What is carbon neutral, and how does it affect my energy use?

 - A hydropower plant that is reducing the amount of CO2 being released into the atmosphere by displacing coal-fired power generation in China.

-We’re looking forward to adding more projects that have a positive impact on the environment in 2021 and beyond.
+We’re looking forward to adding more projects that have a positive impact on the environment.

 Where can I learn more about Simply Energy’s Carbon Neutral energy plans?